GENI-NSF/geni-tools/README-omni.txt

  - omni_config `aggregates` entry (1+, no URNs available), OR
  - Specified control framework (via remote query).
 This is the aggregates that registered with the framework.

+Output directing options:
+ * `-o` Save result in a file
+ * `-p` (used with `-o`): Prefix for resulting filename
+ * `--outputfile`: If supplied, use this output file name
+ * If not saving results to a file, they are logged.
+ * If intead of `-o` you specify the `--tostdout` option, then instead of logging, print to STDOUT.
+ * File names will indicate the CH name from the omni config
+  * e.g.: `myprefix-portal-aggregates.txt`

 ==== createslice ====
 Creates the slice in your chosen control framework (cf) - that is, at